tallesl/learningdeeplearning.com/content/post/deep-learning-on-arc-a770-ubuntu-22-04.md

 Argument            | Description
 --------            | -----------
-`-it`               | Starts an interactive terminal session in the Docker container.
-`--rm`              | Automatically removes the container and its filesystem after it exits.
-`--net host`        | Uses the host network stack.
-`--device /dev/dri` | Grants the container access to the Direct Rendering Infrastructure (DRI) devices on the host.
-`--privileged`      | Gives extended privileges to the container, such as accessing all devices on the host system `--memory 32gb`     | Limits the memory usage of the container to 32 GB.
-`--shm-size 16gb`   | shm stands for shared memory, `/dev/shm` is 64 MB by default, which is little for applications with large datasets or heavy inter-process communication.
+`-it`               | starts an interactive terminal session in the Docker container `--rm`              | automatically removes the container and its filesystem after it exits `--net host`        | uses the host network stack `--device /dev/dri` | grants the container access to the Direct Rendering Infrastructure (DRI) devices on the host `--privileged`      | gives extended privileges to the container, such as accessing all devices on the host system `--memory 32gb`     | limits the memory usage of the container to 32 GB `--shm-size 16gb`   | "shm" stands for shared memory, `/dev/shm` is 64 MB by default, which is little for applications with large datasets or heavy inter-process communication

 Inside the container: